LLM Gateway

 POSTGRES_PASSWORD=your_secure_password_here

-# Redis
+# Authentication

-LLM Provider API Keys
+# LLM Provider API Keys (add the ones you need)

 OPENAI_API_KEY=sk-...